 Instant Pot Pork Tenderloin Teriyaki

 We all go through busy seasons in life.
-Mine just happens to be happening one on top of the other.
+Mine just happen to be taking place right on top of one another.
 Finding a balance is pretty tricky sometimes, but not impossible.

 One thing that really helps me is having a bunch of quick options for dinners so I don’t have to think too much about it, or do any major productions during the week.
 This Sarma Cabbage Roll Soup is a great example of that.
 Quick, easy, and to the point.